trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 In this experiment we're going to use a **character-level** language model based on multi-layer LSTM (Long Short-Term Memory) network (as opposed to **word-level** language model).
 It means that instead of creating unique indices for words we will create unique indices for characters.
 By doing that we let the network predict the next _character_ instead of the next _word_ in a sequence.

-You may find more details about character-level RNNs explanation in the [Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) article by _Andrej Karpathy_:
+ℹ️ You may find more details about character-level RNNs explanation in the [Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) article by _Andrej Karpathy_:

 To create a vocabulary out of recipes texts we will use [tf.keras.preprocessing.text.Tokenizer](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/text/Tokenizer)